Organised and White-Collar Crime

 Dr Donna Yates

-Donna Yates is a Lecturer in Antiquities Trafficking and Art Crime at the Scottish Centre for Crime and Justice Research at the University of Glasgow.
-The goal of her research is explore the relationship between communities, governments, the law, and the operation of transnational criminal markets and to help develop regulatory mechanisms for controlling the illicit antiquities trade.
-She...
+Donna Yates is a Leverhulme Early Career Fellow in the Scottish Centre for Crime and Justice Research at the University of Glasgow.
+She has been awarded a Leverhulme Early Career Fellowship and a Core Fulbright Award to study the trafficking of Latin American cultural property.
+The goal of her project is to better understand the relationship between communities, governments, the law, and the...